-Instructions to authors comply with the “Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication” (www.ICMJE.org, updated in April 2010).
-Editors hold the right to make all the necessary changes to the language and style of the original manuscript in order to adhere to the uniform standards of the Journal.
+Instructions to authors comply with the “Uniform Requirements for Manuscripts Submitted to Medical Journals: Writing and Editing for Biomedical Publication” (www.ICMJE.org, updated in April 2010).
+Editors hold the right to make all the necessary changes to the language and style of the original manuscript to adhere to the uniform standards of the Journal.

 The manuscript should be written in English and uploaded via the online submission system available at ULUTAS Medical Journal Official website.

 - Title page (with author details including ORCID number)

 - Manuscript (without authors and affiliations - Dubble-Blind REVIEW)

 - Conflict of interest disclosure form (for each author)

 Please note that a Manuscript file should not contain any information on the authors and their affiliation.
 Also, the Manuscript file name should not contain any reference to the author’s name.
 This is important because all manuscripts are sent for blind peer review.
 Each corresponding author is required to suggest 3 potential reviewers for the manuscript.
 Please note that the Editorial Board members should not be suggested as reviewers.
 The author may also suggest opposing reviewers (optional).

 The title page should be a separate page.
 The title page should include:

 The corresponding author should be marked with an asterisk (*).
 The affiliations should be noted with a superscript number.

 Giuseppe Lippi1*, Emmanuel J Favaloro2